Buy To Let Mortgages

-When you are buying a property to rent out to residential tenants you need a special kind of mortgage.
-There are some important aspects of a Buy to Let mortgage to be aware of.
+When you are buying a property to rent out to residential tenants or if you are intending to rent out your current property to move to another, you will need a Buy To Let specific mortgage.
+There are some important aspects of a Buy to Let mortgage to be aware of, at Purely Financial Planning our experts are on hand to guide you through the process of applying or converting your current mortgage to a Buy To Let mortgage.

 A Buy to Let mortgage is a loan designed to help you buy a house or a flat and rent it out to tenants.
 Buy to Let mortgages usually require a bigger deposit (typically at least 25%) than residential mortgages, and interest rates are often higher.